ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 We reversed the order in which we present the pages within the reports, as we start with a summary of the conclusions and end with the predictions.
-This way, we experienced the reader can immediately see the analysis results.
+This way, the reader can immediately see the results of the analysis, as we found out in testing different reports with teachers and policymakers in daily practice.

 - **Introduction** (chapter 1)
   - The introduction to the report, the study programme and the research